1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Fever or chills

-6. How Gallbladder Cancer Affects Digestion
+6. The Gallbladder Cancer and its action on the Digestion

 Diarrhea or greasy stools